MEDICAL BENEFITS PLAN 2 & 3

 (1) Typical clinical case management providers and services may include telephonic and field nurse case management services, utilization management, and physician advisor.

-(2) A Nurse Case Manager may be assigned to monitor and track recovery of a Member’s approved injury Claim when deemed appropriate by the Director.
+(2) A Nurse Case Manager may be assigned to monitor and track recovery of a Member’s approved injury/illness Claim when deemed appropriate by the Director.

 (b) Members may decline to allow the Nurse Case Manager to accompany them to their medical appointments.